 Exams.
-There will be three in-class exams.
-All contain multiple choice, short answer, and application items.
+There will be three take-home exams.
+All contain short answer and application items.

 Papers.
 There will be three papers on each of the experiments.
 You will be learning the American Psychological Association style of scientific reports, which is the standard for journal articles in psychology.
 The three short papers will focus on subsections of a journal article, i.e. Methods, Results, Discussion.
 A final long paper will be a complete write-up of your independent project.
-An acceptable IRB proposal and at least two one-on-one individual meetings (by appointment - one with the TA and one with me) are required as pre-requisites for an acceptable final paper.
-Failure to meet these prerequisites will result in a grade of zero on the final paper.
+An acceptable IRB proposal is prerequisite for an acceptable final paper.
+Failure to meet prerequisites will result in a grade of zero on the final paper.

 Laboratory assignments.
 Each student must assist in designing and running a portion of the subjects in each experiment.
 Some of the experiments will be run in the scheduled lab, while the other labs will be scheduled more flexibly (e.g. whenever you can convince a friend to be in the experiment).
 You must complete your portion of the experiment on schedule, since the entire class will rely on your data.
-Laboratory sessions will meet in various places, as the equipment needs of the experiment dictate.

 Homework assignments.
 Homework will be assigned and graded on a regular basis to motivate you to keep-up with the reading.
-The 10 pt grading scale ranges from excellent (9-10) to absent (0).
+The 10 pt grading scale ranges from excellent (9-10) to no-response (0).

 Participation.
-We will track and evaluate participation by asking rounds of questions in class.
-Each student's daily participation will be scored from excellent (9-10) to absent (0).
+We will track and evaluate participation by noting your questions and comments during class and by asking rounds of questions in class.
+Each student's daily participation will be scored from excellent (9-10) to no-response (0).